OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/intro-to-lan.md

 1. ARP Request
 2. ARP Reply

-The ARP message is broadcated to the network asking "What device has this IP address?".
-The device that owns that IP address will send an ARP Reply with it's MAC address.
-The requesting device can now remeber this in the cache.
+The ARP message is broadcast to the network asking "What device has this IP address?".
+The device that owns that IP address will send an ARP Reply with its MAC address.
+The requesting device can now remember this in the cache.

 -----